Yawning/obfsclient/README.md

    secrecy.
  * The UniformDH implementation is glacially slow.
 I may be spoiled by using Curve25519 so much lately.
- * There is no pushback between the incoming/outgoing sockets, so congestion feedback from the bottleneck link will not get propagated.
-While this is trivial to fix, the official client does not appear to do this either.

 ### TODO (Patches accepted!)